Jan 25, 2016 - Applications to Hold Computerized Raffles Now Being Accepted

 - Licensed Gaming Online – Enabling B.C.
 Charities to Increase Efficiencies and Reduce Administrative Burdens Through Computerization (PDF)

-- Standard Procedures for Ticket Raffles (see new Appendix D) (PDF)
+- Standard Procedures for Ticket Raffles (Removed March 12, 2020 see details)

 Additional information about gaming event licences is available on the Licences page of this website.